Hampton Roads Port of Embarkation: Camp Hill

 Sitting on the east bank of James river, there was Camp Hill.
 Despite having a rather small soldier population of just 7000 men, it still managed to provide soldiers enough to meet needs.
 Some of the necessities Camp Hill had were: 106 barracks that could fit about 66 men per barrack; 10 officer barracks with 38 rooms in one building; and a latrine with both hot and cold water with every four barracks having a latrine.
-Troops first arrived at camp hill on August 5th 1917 and were part of the 1st squadron 14th Calvary.
+Troops first arrived at camp hill on August 5, 1917, and were part of the 1st squadron 14th Cavalry.
 Some troops initially had to stay in tents when the camp first opened as almost all barracks had not been finished.
-Only 3% of all Camp Hill’s buildings had actually been completed up until October 6th, 1917.
-During a portion of Camp Hill’s operation, it was a place where troops passed through more than they trained.
-Though this was much more common before January of 1918.
+Only 3% of all Camp Hill's buildings had actually been completed up until October 6, 1917.
+During a portion of Camp Hill's operation, it was a place where troops passed through more than they trained.
+Though this was much more common before January 1918.
 The usual reasons troops passed through were to accompany horses or mail shipments that were to be sent to Europe.
 Though another reason was that many troops who passed through camp hill had been separated from their infantry.
 A prior function of camp hill was their hospital which did not operate under a camp commander.
 The building functions were later switched to being used for camp infantry.

 Camp Morrison

-Located near the tracks of the Chesapeake and Ohio railway, Construction of camp Morrison began on September 14th, 1917 and was completed by the J.G White Engineering Corporation from New York City.
+Located near the tracks of the Chesapeake and Ohio railway, Construction of camp Morrison began on September 14, 1917, and was completed by the J.G White Engineering Corporation from New York City.
 Camp Morrison had 54 military organizations present with 9091 soldiers and 329 officers would contribute overseas.
 216 soldiers and 54 officers were not part of the air service troops, but rather medical corps as part of the medical detachment.
 Each organization would have one officer and four soldiers.
 The camp had in total 24 warehouses at 125,000 cubic feet capacity.
 27 barracks were present with a variety of utilities and enough to house 204 men per barrack.
 The camp had 27 mess halls, one administration building with ten office rooms, and one hospital with 350 beds, though only 30 nurses.
 Camp Morrison had a wide variety of needs and even had their own railroad connected to the camp which extended its distance.
 Camp Morrison's specific function was to organize and train air service units to the highest degree.
 At the same time, it offered many composites for soldiers' pleasure.
 Not only was camp Morrison successful in training and in service, but also in activity.
 They had their own camp baseball league and a camp baseball team was organized to compete against other port of embarkation camps.
 Camp Morrison would win the championship and do the same with a camp football team.